 On top of prime location, the Bennetts were attracted to accommodations with intriguing design displaying character and personality along with thoughtful touches and service that showed careful consideration of travelers.

-These shared experiences culminated into deep appreciation for the enlightenment and education that comes from travel along with a personal perspective for what travellers seek, need and value during their stays.
+These shared experiences culminated into deep appreciation for the enlightenment and education that comes from travel along with a personal perspective for what travelers seek, need and value during their stays.
 All of which you will find intentionally invested back into every inch of Saint Philip Square.

-When Bill and Jaqueline take a break from designing and developing more of St. Philip Square, you may find them doting on their five grandchildren, playing freecell, reading astrological charts or nose-deep in a historic novel.
+When Bill and Jacquelin take a break from designing and developing more of St. Philip Square, you may find them doting on their five grandchildren, playing freecell, reading astrological charts or nose-deep in a historic novel.